 Lisa Folkmarson Käll is Associate Professor (Docent) of Theoretical Philosophy and Associate Senior Lecturer in Gender Research at Stockholm University, Sweden.
 Her work brings together phenomenology with current gender research and feminist theory to inquire into questions concerning embodied subjectivity, vulnerability, bodily constitution of sexual difference and sexual identity, intersubjectivity and the relation between selfhood and otherness.
 Käll is also Affiliated Research Associate in Philosophy of Medicine and Medical Ethics at the Center for Dementia Research, Linköping University, Sweden where she is currently completing a book project on conceptualizations of subjectivity in relation to age-related dementia.

 Venla Oikkonen is Academy Research Fellow and Senior Lecturer in Gender Studies at Tampere University, Finland.
 She works at the intersection of feminist science and technology studies and feminist cultural studies, focusing on questions of affect, intersectionality and materiality in contemporary technoscience and biomedicine.
 Her research interests include chronic illness, evolutionary theories, population genetics, vaccine controversies, epidemics, and popular science.
-Venla’s current project (2018-2023) is entitled Affect and Biotechnological Change: Three Vaccine Debates in Europe.
+Venla’s current project (2018-2023) is titled Affect and Biotechnological Change: Three Vaccine Debates in Europe.
 She is also the PI of the project Gendered Chronic Disease, Embodied Differences and Biomedical Knowledge (GenDis) funded by the Academy of Finland and Kone Foundation.
 Venla has published two monographs, Gender, Sexuality and Reproduction in Evolutionary Narratives (Routledge 2013) and Population Genetics and Belonging (Palgrave Macmillan 2018), as well as articles in journals such as Signs, Feminist Theory, New Genetics and Society, Science, Technology & Human Values, Social Studies of Science, and Catalyst.
 She is Associate Editor of the journal Science as Culture.